Evo-F/p2-this-is-a-team/README.md

 ### Collaboration and Contributions

-At time of most recent commit (10/29/2020), I have not collaborated with anyone for this project.
+At time of most recent commit (10/30/2020), I have not collaborated with anyone for the code on this project.

+For the purposes of testing and bug identification, I enlisted the following students:
+* Aidan Curtis (2021)
+* Justin Bella (2021)
+* Emily Mercier (2021)

+These students had access to the project via the web interface **only.** None of them had access to the code.

 Specific code has been shamelessly borrowed from Project 1.
 These blocks of code have been marked as such.